H-DNA/MPiSC/report/chapters/related-works/index.typ

 == Non-blocking shared-memory MPSC queues <shared-mem-mpscs>

-There exists numerous research into the design of non-blocking shared memory MPMCs and SPSCs.
+There exists numerous research into the design of non-blocking shared memory MPSCs.
 Interestingly, research into non-blocking MPSC queues is noticeably scarce.
-Although in principle, MPMC queues can be adapted for MPSC queue use cases, specialized MPSC queues can usually yield much more performance.
-In reality, we have only found 4 papers that are concerned with the direct support of lock-free MPSC queues: LTQueue @ltqueue, DQueue @dqueue, WRLQueue @wrlqueue, and Jiffy @jiffy. @summary-of-mpscs summarizes the characteristics of these algorithms.
+In reality, we have only found 4 papers that are concerned with the direct support of non-blocking MPSC queues: LTQueue @ltqueue, DQueue @dqueue, WRLQueue @wrlqueue, and Jiffy @jiffy. @summary-of-mpscs summarizes the characteristics of these algorithms.

 #figure(
   kind: "table",